Gustavo Borges: 1989: National prominence

-1990: Steps to the outside
+1990 Brazilian championships

-In 1990, Borges began to succeed in international competitions.
-In the South American championship held in Rosario, Argentina, he won gold in all three events he competed in; the 50-meter freestyle, the 4×100-meter freestyle and the 4×200-meter freestyle.
-In July, at the Jose Finkel Trophy—the Brazilian short course championship—he became the first Brazilian to make the 100-meter freestyle under 49 seconds with a time of 48.59 seconds, and was summoned to swim in the 1991 World Aquatics Championships in Perth, Australia.
-The same year, indicated by Maria Lenk, Borges went to the United States to study at Bolles School in Jacksonville, Florida.
+In 1990, Borges began gaining recognition from victories in international competition.
+In the South American championship held in Rosario, Argentina, he won gold in three high profile freestyle events; the 50-meter freestyle, and both the 4×100 and 4×200-meter freestyle relays.
+In July, at the Jose Finkel Trophy—the Brazilian short course championship—he became the first Brazilian to complete the 100-meter freestyle under 49 seconds with a time of 48.59 seconds, and was summoned to swim in the 1991 World Aquatics Championships in Perth, Australia.
+The same year, Borges went to the United States to study at The Bolles School in Jacksonville, Florida.

-1991: Pan Champion
+1991 Pan American Games

 At the 1991 World Aquatics Championships, Borges finished in 12th in the 100-meter freestyle, breaking the South American record with a time of 50.77 seconds, and also in the 50-meter freestyle (23.15 seconds).
 He also finished 28th in the 200-meter freestyle.
 Borges won his first important international medals in the 1991 Pan American Games in Havana.
-He won the 100-meter freestyle where he set a Pan Am Games record, and was silver medalist in 200-meter freestyle and bronze in the 50-meter freestyle, breaking the South American record.
-He also won gold in the 4×100-meter freestyle, and silver in the 4×200-meter freestyle.
+He won the 100-meter freestyle setting a Pan Am Games record, and was a silver medalist in the 200-meter freestyle.
+He won a bronze at the 1991 Pan Am Games in the 50-meter freestyle, breaking the South American record.
+In relay events at the 1991 Pan Ams, he won gold in the 4×100-meter freestyle, and silver in the 4×200-meter freestyle.